trinsic/oddxt/content/posts/endlessh.md

 ### Intro

-Endlessh is a network service that opens a network socket to purposefully catch port scanners and other nefarious users into getting stuck in a permanent loop.
-They can try again and again to connect but the terminal will never proceed to the authentication part of the shell.
+What is Endlessh?
+Endlessh is a network based service that catches port scanners and nefarious users by sticking them in a permanent loop.
+Try as they might the terminal will never proceed to the authentication part of the shell.

-So lets install it.
+Lets install!

 ```bash
 git clone https://github.com/skeeto/endlessh